Chocolate Chip Cookies

 This recipe uses milk chocolate chips, but you can just as easily use dark or white or milk or maybe even a bit of all three.
-I normally only use white chips in my Chocolate, Chocolate Chip Cookies, which I might share with you next week, if your lucky! 🙂
+I normally only use white chips in my Chocolate, Chocolate Chunk Cookies, Click on the link for these beauties.

 100g brown sugar

 ½ teaspoon of vanilla

 pinch of salt